WebCabin/wcDocker/README.md

 * Allow styling of window colors and other options by using themed css files.

 ### The following features could possibly be developed next: ###
+* Ability to add custom buttons to a panel within the title bar area.
 * The ability for floating windows to be a true window, and therefore leave the bounds of the page.
 * An option of restricting the number of total panels created.
 * An option of restricting the total copies of the same panel type.